Lapin0t/phd-manuscript/main/04_ogs.typ

 This would indeed work, but now that we have more information we can be much more precise in tracking the scopes of each value stored in the assigments.
-This is quite important since every once of precise specification we can cram into the typing will be something less to worry about during manipulation and proofs.
-Taking a step back, let us consider what must actually be stored inside these assignments, taking the point of view of the machine strategy.
-At every point of the game where we play a move, we have a normal form, we emit its named observation part and we must remember the filling assignment part.
+This is quite important since every ounce of precise specification we can cram into the typing will be something less to worry about during manipulation and proofs.
+Taking a step back, let us consider what must actually be stored inside these assignments.
+Taking the point of view of the machine strategy, at every point of the game where we play a move, we have a normal form, we emit its named observation part and we must remember the filling assignment part.
 As such, the exact scope used by this filling is the opponent scope _at that point in